 SKU rationalization in the fashion business

 The fashion industry is characterized by its rapid pace, evolving trends, and diverse consumer preferences.
 With these dynamics, maintaining an efficient and profitable operation becomes a challenge.
 Inventory optimization is crucial for improving operational efficiency and reducing costs in the fashion business.
 Rationalization, particularly SKU rationalization, plays a pivotal role in optimizing the fashion business.
+Effective SKU rationalization enhances internal tracking, enabling better organization and forecasting of inventory across various retail locations.
 This article delves into the rationalization meaning and definition, its application in the fashion industry, and how Product Lifecycle Management (PLM) systems can aid in this process.

 Understanding Rationalization in Fashion Business